elisa-tech/wg-tools/meeting_minutes/24-07-25_elisa_tools_wg-meeting.md

 ### Current Topics

 * Announcements
-  * Plug stress-ng talk & short discussion
+  * cregit discussion
-* Kernel Change Impact Tooling
-  * Patch cover letter and demo tooling
 * ks-nav topics
 * BASIL topics
+* DeltaKernel topics
+  * MR for Initial Work: https://github.com/elisa-tech/delta-kernel/pull/1
+* stress-ng Investigation
 * Boeing/UIUC llvm-cov
-* Static Analysis in Open Source SW
+* Static Analysis in Open-Source SW
   * Continuation on of mixed static/dynamic analysis discussion
   * How should we approach it?
   * Do we (and if so how?) reconcile OSS coding standards with Certification coding standards
   * How can we contribute?
-    * Contribute to clang-tidy / clang-format?
+  * Contribute to clang-tidy / clang-format??

 ### Next Topics